Austrocnemis

 Austrocnemis is a genus of damselflies belonging to the family Coenagrionidae.

 Species of Austrocnemis are tiny, bronze-black damselflies with long legs.

 They occur in New Guinea and Australia.

+Etymology

+The genus name Austrocnemis combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with -cnemis, from the Greek κνημίς (knēmis, “greave” or “legging”).
+The element -cnemis was first used in Platycnemis, referring to the expanded tibiae in that genus, but has since been used more broadly in the names of damselflies.

+In 1913, Robin Tillyard proposed the genus Austrocnemis for the damselfly then known as Agriocnemis splendida.
+The name refers to a southern representative of that group.

 Species

 The genus Austrocnemis includes the following species: